raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README - Copy.md

     }
 }
 ```
-Here using a factory may seem like overkill (agreed), but it's good practice in general to not instantiate (new up) classes through their constructors.
-This opens up the ability to create overrides of the factory method and maybe instantiate a different `Supplier` subclass in the future.

 ## Validator
 The `SupplierValidator` assures that the Supplier entity we created is valid for the database schema.